servo/servo.org/about.md

   </p>
 <br>

-Created by Mozilla Research in 2012, the Servo project was started as a research and development effort.
-Stewardship of Servo moved from Mozilla Research to the [**Linux Foundation**](https://www.linuxfoundation.org/) in 2020, where its mission remains unchanged.
-In 2023 the project moved to [**Linux Foundation Europe**](https://linuxfoundation.eu/) trying to regain interest from a broader set of the industry.
+Created by Mozilla Research in 2012, the Servo project began as a research and development effort.
+Stewardship of Servo moved from Mozilla Research to the [**Linux Foundation**](https://www.linuxfoundation.org/) in 2020.
+The project finally moved to [**Linux Foundation Europe**](https://linuxfoundation.eu/) in 2023 with the mission of trying to regain interest from the broader industry.

 Servo is written in [**Rust**](https://www.rust-lang.org/), taking advantage of the memory safety properties and concurrency features of the language.